 Purpose of the test

-A magnesium test is used to measure the level of magnesium in the blood (or sometimes urine).
-Abnormal levels of magnesium are most frequently seen in conditions or diseases that cause impaired or excessive excretion of magnesium by the kidneys or that cause impaired absorption in the intestines.
+A test measures magnesium level in the blood (or sometimes urine).
+Abnormal magnesium levels are most frequently seen in conditions or diseases that cause impaired or excessive excretion of the mineral by the kidneys, or impaired absorption in the intestines.

 Since a low magnesium blood level can, over time, cause persistently low calcium and potassium levels, it may be checked to help diagnose problems with calcium, potassium, phosphorus, and/or parathyroid hormone – another component of calcium regulation.

 Magnesium levels may be measured frequently to monitor the response to oral or intravenous (IV) magnesium supplements.
 The magnesium test may be ordered, along with calcium and phosphorus testing, to monitor calcium supplementation.

 Magnesium is stored in the bones, cells, and tissues.
 Normally, only about 1% of total body magnesium is present in the liquid portion of blood, making it difficult to accurately measure total magnesium content from blood tests alone.
 However, this test is still useful for evaluating your magnesium status.

 A variety of foods contain small amounts of magnesium, especially green vegetables such as spinach, whole grains, and nuts.
 Foods that have dietary fiber are usually also sources of magnesium.
 The body maintains its magnesium level by regulating how much it absorbs, excretes, or conserves in the kidneys.